 Dog Walkers on Bridge of Allan Golf Club

-Over the course of this winter there has been an evident increase in the number of dog walkers making use of the Course.
+Over the course of this year to date, there has been an evident increase in the number of dog walkers making use of the Course.
 Whilst there is absolutely no issue in this regard, i.e. non-members right to ‘cross over the course’ using appropriate pathways only, the Club would simply like to remind walkers as regards their personal safety.
 Whilst most dog walkers walk around the perimeter of the Course or through the adjoining woods, a number are now cutting across fairways with their dogs.

 Bridge of Allan Golf Course has a number of holes where players are in effect playing over blind summits.
 A protocol exists whereby those playing on such holes ring a warning bell that notifies those players following behind that it is now safe to play.
 Dog walkers crossing a number of the fairways at Bridge of Allan are placing themselves at risk; such risks will only increase as we move to summer months and the number of golfers on the Course increases.
 Walkers have a right of access to ‘cross-over’ as opposed to being ‘on the course’, Bridge of Allan Golf Club would simply ask that where possible dog walkers, access at appropriate points, e.g. don’t climb over fences/walls directly onto the fairways or approaches to the greens, but follow the Course perimeter and pathways, being mindful of their personal safety when crossing fairways.

 In addition to the aforementioned safety concern dog walkers are asked to ensure that should their dog foul on the Course, such mess is removed.
 Consistent with the increase in dog walkers on the Course it is evident that some owners, not all, are making no effort to remove their dog’s mess.